tamasorosz/py2femm/docs/geometry_generation.md

 # Geometry generation

 The geometry class contains Node, Line and CircleArc objects.
-All of the possible modelled geometries should be described by using these commands.
+All of the possible modelled geometries should be described by using these geometrical objects.